TreeKat71/30DaysOfAirflow/day12_ssh_oper/README.md

 What's Next
 ------------
-Right now, you can access remote server after setting the public key authentication, but it seems not an ideal way to handle this.
+Right now, you can access remote server without password, but it is not an ideal way to handle this.

 In the next section, I will introduce how to use **Hook**/**Connection** to make your code more flexible and clear.